bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Token Health](https://github.com/tonifisler/foundry-token-health) - Apply damage/healing to all selected tokens. - Review 2020 Sep 06 - Great idea but overkill and one more keyboard shortcut I would need to remember.
 - [Token Mold](https://github.com/Moerill/token-mold) - For minting tokens that auto append a counter or descriptor to the tokens name.
 Also can handle automatic token scaling. - Retired 2020 Aug 09 - Great concept but limited utility at the moment.
 Retiring to reduce UI clutter, will revisit in the future.
 - [Token Owner Selection Tweak](https://foundryvtt.com/packages/token-owner-selection-tweak/) - Prevents player selection (and therefore vision) from changing if a new token they are the owner of is created.
 [More here](https://www.reddit.com/r/FoundryVTT/comments/iq4kv4/module_fix_vision_going_dark_when_utility_tokens/). - Review 2020 Sep 12 - If your game has a lot of familiars or similar instances, you may want this.
 Mine does not.
+- [Token Vision Tweaks](https://foundryvtt.com/packages/token-vision-tweaks/) - Provides some tweaks for Token Vision, to allow trading quality for performance, or vice-versa.
+Also provides a fix for a vision issue present in large open maps which may cause tokens to be able to see through distant walls, as well as a Fog-of-War memory leak. - Review 2020 Sep 12 - Decided I'm trying to avoid as much as possible, modules that change the scene.
 - [Trigger Happy](https://foundryvtt.com/packages/trigger-happy/) - Create triggers for your players to spring traps or anything you can think of. - Retired 2020 Sep 12 - Nothing wrong with this just wanted to reduce the number of modules needed and I can handle this as DM.
 - [Turn Alert](https://github.com/schultzcole/FVTT-Turn-Alert) - Set alerts to trigger on a particular round of combat or on a particular token's turn. - Retired 2020 Aug 09 - Turn altering is handled by Combat Ready
 - [Turn Marker](https://github.com/Brunhine/TurnMarker) - Adds an image under a token who is currently active in the combat tracker. - Retired 2020 Aug 09 - Turn marking is handled by Combat Ready
+- [Tweak Playlist](https://foundryvtt.com/packages/tweakplaylist/) - Make playlists visible only to the GM.
+Allow for random loop delays and random volume adjustments between repeated plays of a sound.
+Also adds color to Play and Stop buttons in playlists. - Review 2020 Sep 12 - Love the visual tweaks but not worth having another module.
 - [Vance's Sidebar Resizer](https://github.com/VanceCole/vance-sidebar-resizer) - Allows the sidebar to be resized. - Retired 2020 Sep 06 - Nothing wrong with this, just ended up never needing it.
 - [VTT Modbox](https://gitlab.com/mesfoliesludiques/foundryvtt-modbox) - Creates an input field to add a modifier to the next roll - Review 2020 Sep 06 - I see the value, I just don't need it.
 - [VTT ReturnToSetup](https://github.com/ardittristan/VTTReturnToSetup) - Adds a return to set up button on the main login screen. - Retired 2020 Sep 12 - Cool idea, but the visual interaction that happens when you select this option was a hot mess.